 Osteoarthritis: Injections and Surgery

 Injections or surgery may help if you have pain or movement problems that severely limit your activities.
-Your doctor can tell you more about these treatment options and their risks and complications.
+Your healthcare provider can tell you more about these treatment choices and their risks and complications.

-Lubricant supplementation injections use a substance similar to one found naturally in the joint.
+Lubricant supplementation injections use hyaluronic acid, a substance similar to one found naturally in the joint.
 It may help the joint work more smoothly.
-These infections are only for osteoarthritis in the knees.
+These injections are only for osteoarthritis in the knees.